ArtisanMobile/devdocs/_posts/2014-07-18-hybrid-sdk-reference-guide.md

 The target set in code can be overridden by Artisan Tools as necessary.
 In these cases, the target will be tracked as an ordinary analytics event.

 {% highlight javascript %}
-setTargetReachedForExperiment("Checkout Button Experiment", "Experiment to optimize checkout flow");
+ArtisanSDK.setTargetReachedForExperiment("Checkout Button Experiment", "Experiment to optimize checkout flow");
 {% endhighlight %}

 <div class="note note-hint">